paul-srijan/pomodoro/README.md

 [GitHub Profile](https://github.com/paul-srijan)

 ---
+## 🤝 Contributing
+Contributions are welcome!
+Please fork the repository and make a pull request to contribute.

+---
 ## Connect with Me

 Feel free to connect with me on my other platforms for updates, queries, or collaborations!